farcaster-project/RFCs/architecture.md

 The Daemon is the central component responsible for orchestrating the protocol execution.

-Daemon's main function is to manage the safe progression of the execution of the cross-chain-swap in response to the intrinsic and extrincic messages it receives -- respectively coming from itself and from the components it directly interacts with.
+Its main function is to manage the safe progression of the execution of the cross-chain-swap in response to the intrinsic and extrinsic messages it receives -- respectively coming from itself and from the components it directly interacts with.

 The Daemon MUST be fully aware of the complete State of the cross-chain-swap execution.
 To achieve that it MUST listen to:
 - blockchain events from both chains via Syncers communication,